HollerLondon/Doctrine-Orderable/README.md

 Behaviour to make a doctrine model orderable/ sortable.

-Adds a column called 'position' to the model, and automatically handles adding and deleting of items within the list
+Adds a column called `position` to the model, and automatically handles adding and deleting of items within the list

 Usage
 ----

-Add as an external in lib/doctrine_extensions
+Add as an external in `lib/doctrine_extensions`

 In the schema.yml

     actAs:
       Orderable:
         groupBy:      columnname       # optional parameter to order within a subset

 In the code